Grade: 6th

 August-June

 Let your imagination run wild in the storybook-like setting of the Arts Center as we explore the building, gardens, and trails.
 Students will delve into the elements of writing and combine these skills to create their very own three-dimensional tale.
-This program is easily adaptable to suit 6th, 7th, or 8th grade arts and core standards.
+This program is easily customizable for 6th, 7th, or 8th grade arts and core standards.

 • VA.6.1PE Describe how art and design elements and principles are used in artworks to produce certain visual effects and create meaning.